 When your child is diagnosed with cerebral palsy (CP), early treatments can really improve their life.
-They will focus on ways to help them get around more easily, reduce pain and succeed at daily tasks.
+They will focus on ways to help them get around more easily, reduce pain, and succeed at daily tasks.

-CP can affect your child in many ways, such as the way that they walk, holds things, talks and eats.
+CP can affect your child in many ways, such as the way that they walk, hold things, talks and eats.
 There’s no one-size-fits all treatment for the condition.
 The condition affects each child differently.

 Your doctor will decide how frequent your office visits will be, based on how mild or severe the CP is, among other things.
 As a rule, children with cerebral palsy visit the doctor more often than other kids.
 They tend to have more health issues that require treatment.

 Your child’s doctor may want to send them to physical therapy as early as possible so they can learn how to move with better balance, strengthen their muscles or maintain their current muscle tone.
 They’ll do exercise to help stretch their muscles, which may reduce spasms.
 They’ll get a special exercise program that’s tailored to their need.